UK Summer Institutes FAQs

 Applications are read, long-listed and short-listed by Fulbright staff, Fulbright alumni, staff and faculty from Institute host universities and selected alumni from the Fulbright Awards Programme.

 Q: I will be unavailable during the listed interview date(s).
 Would it be possible to make any alternative arrangements?

 No, interview dates are fixed.
-The timeline for interviews is published online several months in advance of the application deadlines.
+The timeline for interviews is published online in advance of the application deadlines.
 While we will aim to be flexible with timing, the date may not change unless in case of extreme circumstances.

 Q: What are the interviews like?